ajaytalanki/nanobus/README.md

 ## Notes

-- The current implementation is a simple educational broker and not production-hardened.
 - The code uses a single-threaded epoll loop for broker coordination and background threads for subscriber callbacks.
 - The sample test intentionally locks around `std::cout` to prevent interleaved log output from multiple async callbacks.